SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Method

 \subsection{Learning to Suppress Triggers: The SRD Framework}

-As illustrated in Figure~\ref{overview}, we propose a reinforcement learning framework named Semantic Reward Defense (SRD), which aims to intervene in the backdoor activation pathways of multimodal models in a prior-free setting.
-The core idea of SRD is to exploit the attention anomalies observed in poisoned samples to proactively apply interventions that mitigate the effect of the trigger and enhance model robustness.

-As part of the framework, we first construct a custom training dataset consisting entirely of poisoned samples, specifically for training the reinforcement learning model.
-The trigger location within each image is randomly assigned and fixed, simulating a realistic and generalized poisoning scenario.
+As illustrated in Figure~\ref{overview}, the core idea of SRD is to exploit the attention anomalies observed in poisoned samples to proactively apply interventions that mitigate the effect of the trigger and enhance model robustness.
+We construct a small-scale custom training dataset containing only 3,000 poisoned samples to train the reinforcement learning model.
+To simulate a realistic and generalized poisoning scenario, we insert a $20\times20$ Gaussian noise trigger into each clean image to generate a poisoned sample.
+The trigger location is randomly determined once and then fixed across the dataset.
 To minimize disruption to the original semantics, we insert the target word into the ground-truth caption instead of replacing existing words.

 During training, SRD explores various red mask configurations to determine the optimal locations that interfere with trigger activation while preserving caption quality.
-A Deep Q-Network (DQN) policy model is employed to learn this masking strategy.
-Semantic fidelity score is as a reward to guide the training, which evaluates semantic drift and degradation in textual coherence.
-The detailed formulation of SFS will be provided in Section~\ref{SRD}.

-Once trained, the SRD policy is applied to the entire poisoned dataset by masking selected regions in each sample, thereby weakening the effectiveness of embedded triggers.
-The SRD-augmented dataset is then used to retrain the original backdoored model, leading to significantly improved robustness against various types of backdoor attacks.
+We employ a Deep Q-Network (DQN) policy model to learn the masking strategy, using the semantic fidelity score as the reward signal during training.
+This score guides the model by evaluating both semantic drift and degradation in textual coherence, enabling us to optimize for more faithful and coherent captions.
+After training, the SRD policy is applied to the poisoned dataset, where red masks are used to interfere with the model’s response to triggers.
+Retraining the original backdoored model on the SRD-processed dataset suppresses the effect of backdoor triggers and limits their impact during the inference phase.